 You don’t have to listen hard to hear people listening to music to convince themselves that they are something they aren’t.

 So if music is a tool for hacking mindset (and it’s hard to argue that it isn’t) what should you listen to while working?
-There’s a lot of different preferences about this
+There are a lot of different preferences for this…

-- Hip hop inspires a lot of people to really get into that hustling mindset.
+- Hip-hop inspires a lot of people to get into that hustling mindset.